ezioleq/ezioleq-blog/content/posts/how-i-automated-the-deployment-of-my-blog.md

 I'm also aware this article is a bit chaotic but you have to forgive me for that.
 Maybe you have noticed (for sure you did) that I didn't use a translator for the whole text so the Engrish can be strong.
 Anyway I hope it will improve with time and number of written articles.

 Any suggestions?
 Questions?
-Fell free to leave them in comments below, I'll be glad to read them!
+Feel free to leave them in comments below, I'll be glad to read them!

 ### Useful resources